Itshari2005/EventFlow/README.md

-# 🎉 EventFlow – Campus Event Management System
+# 🎉 EventFlow – Campus Event Management System (Frontend Only)

-EventFlow is a full-stack web application that simplifies event organization and participation on a college campus.
-Teachers can create and manage events, while students can register and view their registered events.
+EventFlow is a **frontend-only React application** that simplifies event organization and participation on a college campus.
+It supports **role-based access** for students and teachers.
+Teachers can create and manage events, while students can register for events and view their participation – all powered by **localStorage** (no backend required).

 ---